Previous Page Next Page

 The CPI supervisor notifies the reporter when an intake report is closed following the supervisor’s review.
 The supervisor does this by generating a letter in the IMPACT case management system.

-A CPI supervisor or SWI screener can change the priority of a report of abuse or neglect.
-To change the priority, the supervisor or screener selects one of the following options listed in IMPACT:
+A CPI supervisor or SWI screener can change the priority of an intake report of abuse or neglect.
+To change the priority to a Priority 1 or Priority 2, the supervisor or screener selects one of the following options listed in IMPACT:

 Changing the Priority Assigned to a Report